-- (c) The Principal Investigator or designate will explain to the employees in the affected research program the reasons for and nature of the organizational change. - (d) Where a position(s) to be eliminated or involuntarily reduced in the research program is one of a number of similar positions in a multi-incumbent job classification performing substantially similar day-to-day functions in the same research program, the employee(s) in the position with the least seniority will be laid off, unless the University establishes that this will impede the progress or be detrimental to the quality and integrity of the research. - (e) Where one (1) or more employees is facing layoff and a new position(s) is established as a result of organizational change in the research program, before being posted under Article 12:04 the new position(s) and any subsequent vacancies created as a result of the filling of the position by an employee in the research program, will first be available in the following manner to eligible employee(s) in the research program who apply for the position(s).
+(a) The University shall meet with the Union to provide preliminary information in respect of the organizational change that will affect five (5) or more employees when in the University's view sufficient information is known and available regarding the general reasons, nature, anticipated organizational impact and approximate timing of the change.
+This meeting subsequent vacancies created as a result of the filling of the position by an employee in the research program, will first be available in the following manner to eligible employee(s) in the research program who apply for the position(s).
 The employee(s) will be informed in writing of the deadline, which shall be a minimum of five (5) seven (7) working days, to apply for the newly created position(s) and will be provided with the job description, organizational chart, core duties, responsibilities, and qualifications required for the position(s).

 - (i) Preference shall be given to employees in the research program who are facing layoff for posted positions at the same or lower classification where the employees make application and are qualified.
 Preference will also be given to these employees for any subsequent vacancies in the research program created as a result of this organizational change that are at the same or lower classification.
 From among such applicants the University will select the qualified applicant.
 In circumstances where there is more than one qualified applicant for a position, the employee with the most seniority will be selected.
 Where none of the applicants is qualified, the position will be posted to the research program and the selection process will be conducted per paragraph (ii) below. - (ii) All employees in the research program shall be eligible to apply for any new positions in the research program that are not filled per paragraph (i) above and any subsequent vacancies in the research program created by the filling of new positions by an employee of the research program, or where paragraph (i) above is not applicable.
 From among such applicants the University will select the qualified applicant, if any, who is the most qualified applicant for the position taking into account factors such as qualifications, skill, ability and previous relevant experience.
 Where these factors are relatively equal as between two (2) or more such employees, the employee with more seniority will be selected. - (iii) If there are no applicants or no applicants are selected, the position(s) will be posted in accordance with Article 12:04. - (iv) The employees who will be facing lay off will have redeployment pool status from the time they receive notice of organizational change.
 For clarity, this is in addition to the redeployment pool entitlement set out in Article 12:10 (b). - (f) For up to eighteen (18) weeks from the time notice is given under Article 12:06 (b), affected employees shall be entitled to utilise the University's career transition services.
 Affected employees who elect the redeployment pool shall be entitled to an additional six (6) weeks of the University's career transition services.
-The services available include career counselling, computer skills, training support, resume preparation and external job search support.
+The services available include career counselling.

+computer skills, training support, resume preparation and external job search support.
 In addition, Human Resources will facilitate a skills assessment for an affected employee upon request.